-Please note that the presentations and the customer interaction demonstrations MUST be spoken in English, which is the official language of this competition.
+Please note the presentations and the customer interaction demonstrations must be done in English, which is the official language of the competition.

 2.1.
-Renovation time
+Renovation Time

-Participants will add or replace furniture such as shelves or other infrastructure.
-The work allowed during the renovation time is as follows:
+Participants will add or replace furniture such as shelves and other infrastructure, install their robot, and set products as necessary.
+For example:

-- Installation of unique infrastructure inside the convenience store. - Replacement of existing furniture such as display cases and the cashier counter.
+- Installation of unique infrastructure inside the convenience store - Replacement of existing furniture such as display cases and the cashier counter - Arranging their robot and products in any initial positions inside the simulated convenience store.

-Participants should inform the judges when they finish their renovations or if renovations are not required.
+Participants should inform the judges when their renovation has ended.

 2.2.
-Setting time
+Presentation